mbrancato/ansible-role-kubeadm/README.md

 In its current state, this role is incomplete and opinionated.
 This includes only targeting small clusters with a distributed control plane nodes, and the use of the Calico CNI plugin.
-In the future, suport will be added to have separate control-plane and worker nodes
+In the future, support could be added to have separate control-plane and worker nodes

+This role has only been tested with Debian and would need tasks to install required software on RedHat, CentOS, and others.

 ## Requirements